Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: SPAIR3D

 \subsection{Model Structure}

 We next introduce the encoder and decoder network structure for SPAIR3D.
-The building blocks are based on graph neural networks and point convolution operations (See supp.
-Sec.
-C for details).
+The building blocks are based on graph neural networks and point convolution.

-{\bf Encoder network.} We design an encoder network $q_\phi({\bf z}|x)$ to obtain the latent representations $\{{\bf z}^{cell}_i\}_{i=1}^n$ and $\{{\bf z}^{object}_i\}_{i=1}^n$ from a point cloud, where $\{{\bf z}^{cell}_i\}_{i=1}^n$ encode information from points in grid cells and $\{{\bf z}^{object}_i\}_{i=1}^n$ encode information for points from object glimpses.
+{\bf Encoder network.} We design an encoder network $q_\phi({\bf z}|x)$ to obtain the latent representations $\{{\bf z}^{cell}_i\}_{i=1}^n$ and $\{{\bf z}^{object}_i\}_{i=1}^n$ from a point cloud.
 To achieve the spatially invariant property, we group one PointConv~\cite{PointConv} layer and one PointGNN~\cite{PointGNN} layer into pairs for message passing and information aggregation among points and between cells.
-We now provide details on how we use the encoder for voxel grids and glimpses to learn latent representations.